tylernguyen/x1c6-hackintosh/docs/1_README-HARDWAREandBIOS.md

 - The modded BIOS does not need to be signed by `thinkpad-eufi-sign`.
 Just **remember to replace 4C 4E 56 42 42 53 45 43 FB with 4C 4E 56 42 42 53 45 43 FF on the patched BIOS.**
 - The BIOS chip is located above the CPU, under the sticker shield:
 <img align="center" src="https://user-images.githubusercontent.com/3349081/87883762-38686380-c9cf-11ea-9e9d-c400f7b5407b.jpg" alt="BIOS Chip" width="300">
+- Your BIOS chip may not be made by Winbond, but by Macronix instead.
+In that case, add the argument `-c MX25L12835F/MX25L12845E/MX25L12865E` to `flashrom`.
+See [Issue #116](https://github.com/tylernguyen/x1c6-hackintosh/issues/116#issuecomment-778654320)
 - Successfully modding your BIOS will reveal the `Advance Menu` tab:
 <img align="center" src="https://user-images.githubusercontent.com/3349081/87883767-3d2d1780-c9cf-11ea-9fb0-f250590a3f28.jpg" alt="BIOS Advance Menu" width="300">
 - It goes without saying, after doing this, do not update your BIOS unless you want to do this again.